Locko2901/BetterChatBot/README.md

 ## Acquire the API Keys

-To get your OpenAI API Key you can follow the steps below:
+To get your OpenAI API key you can follow the steps below:

 * Visit [OpenAI's official platform website](https://platform.openai.com/api-keys) and create an account if you don't have one or log in to your OpenAI account using your email address and password or through Google/Microsoft accounts.
 * Navigate to the tab that says "API keys".